JamesHagerman/Sensatron/hardware-interface/README.md

 It's also supposed to be where I document how the power board works.

+## Install directions

+Each OS/Architecture uses a different version of this silly FTDI driver.
+The `orange_box_install.sh` script should help explain how to install the FTDI drivers and other stuff.

+...
+Check it before you run it...

+### x86_64 Linux

+The Intel Nuc and x86_64 Ubuntu development machines.

+### ARM

+Either Hard Float or Soft Float.
+Check with `dpkg --print-architecture`

+#### HF

+The Raspberry Pi 3 is Hard Float.

+#### SF

+I think the BBB was using this at some point...?

 ## Historical name

 Because this thing started off it's life living in a plastic, orange tool box, that's what I called it for a while.